Keloids and hypertrophic scars

 Treatment of hypertrophic and keloid scars

-Hypertrophic scars generally settle in time but keloids may prove resistant to treatment.
-The following measures are helpful.
+Hypertrophic scars generally settle in time or with treatment, but keloids may persist and prove resistant to treatment.
+The following measures are helpful in at least some patients.

 - Polyurethane or silicone scar reduction patches